Beyond Worst-Case Analysis for Joins with Minesweeper: Acknowledgments

 \section{Acknowledgments}

 We thank LogicBlox, Mahmoud Abo Khamis, Semih Salihoglu and Dan Suciu for many helpful conversations.

 HQN's work is partly supported by NSF grant CCF-1319402 and a gift from Logicblox.
+DTN's work is partly supported by NSF grant CCF-0844796 and a gift from Logicblox.
 CR's work on this project is generously supported by NSF CAREER Award under No. IIS-1353606, NSF award under No. CCF-1356918, the ONR under awards No. N000141210041 and No. N000141310129, Sloan Research Fellowship, Oracle, and Google.
 AR's work is partly supported by NSF CAREER Award CCF-0844796, NSF grant CCF-1319402 and a gift from Logicblox.

 { }